Isaac Bacharach

 Isaac Bacharach (January 5, 1870 – September 5, 1956) was an American Republican Party politician from New Jersey who represented the 2nd congressional district from 1915 to 1937.

 Early life and education

-Born in Philadelphia, to Betty (Nusbaum) and Jacob Bacharach, Bacharach moved to New Jersey in 1881 with his parents.
+Born into a Jewish family in Philadelphia, to Betty (Nusbaum) and Jacob Bacharach, Bacharach moved to New Jersey in 1881 with his parents.
 They settled in Atlantic City, where he attended the public schools.
 He entered the real-estate business and also became interested in the lumber business and in banking.

 Political career

 He served as member of the council of Atlantic City from 1905 to 1910, and served as a member of the New Jersey General Assembly in 1911.
 His brother, Harry Bacharach, was also involved in Atlantic City politics and served several terms as mayor.

 Congress

 Bacharach was elected as a Republican to the Sixty-fourth and to the ten succeeding Congresses, serving in office from March 4, 1915 to January 3, 1937, but was an unsuccessful candidate for reelection in 1936 to the Seventy-fifth Congress.
 He was also a delegate to the 1920 Republican National Convention in Chicago.